“The fascination of Sociology lies in the fact that its perspective makes

 - the wider social, political, and economic contexts in which decisions are made and in which groups function."

-The sociology program has ten major learning goals, as follows:
+The sociology program has five major learning goals, as follows:

-- An understanding of basic sociological concepts, theories, and paradigms
+- Students will understand basic sociological concepts, theories, paradigms in their historical context